-Here is the point where Internet helps you.
-After your first class in Mandarin you can use the Chinese flashcards online that were already prepared for you by the founders of YellowBridge website.
-There is an amazing collection of flashcards for words from the most popular textbooks.
+Here is the point where the Internet helps you.
+After your first class in Mandarin, you can use the Chinese flashcards online that were already prepared for you by YellowBridge and ArchChinese.
+There are amazing collections of flashcards for words from the most popular textbooks.
 Of course, the vast majority of the beginner’s lexicon is covered there.
 The Chinese flashcards online are gathered into sets so you can easily find the vocabulary of the lesson you have just studied.
 You can review them in either studying or exam modes.

-If you still need to create your own Mandarin Chinese flashcards please check Quizlet websites.
+If you still need to create your own Mandarin Chinese flashcards, please check Quizlet websites or APP.
 Modern technologies let you create cards that look very professional.
 You can upload images making your learning materials more attractive and helpful.

 Quizlet even makes audio for you!
 After just entering a Mandarin phrase you get its pronunciation.
 It is not perfect but still much better than nothing.